-If you ever find yourself looking for ways to use hot cocoa powder, here’s a good one from the side of the Jet Puffed Mallow Bits canister.
-Or sort of.
+If you ever find yourself looking for ways to use hot cocoa powder, here's a good one called Hot Cocoa Cookies.
+The recipe is adapted from the side of a Jet Puffed Mallow Bits canister.

 I changed it by halving the recipe, using a combination of chocolate and white chips and cutting down on the marshmallows.
 I also used a higher ratio of cocoa powder and was pleased with the results.
-Hot Cocoa Cookies don’t taste like typical double chocolate cookies, but rather a cup of hot cocoa drink in edible form.
+The cookies don't taste like typical double chocolate cookies, but rather a cup of hot cocoa drink in edible form.
 For a cookie we made basically to use up a surplus of hot cocoa powder, these were a hit!

 Hot Cocoa Cookies